GeppettoJS/backbone.geppetto/README.md

 ## About
 ### What is it?
 Geppetto is an extension for [Backbone.js](http://documentcloud.github.com/backbone/) that implements an event-driven Command framework, decoupling your View/Presenter code from your app's business logic.
+Geppetto is lightweight, weighing in around half a kilobyte minified and gzipped.

 The architecture of Geppetto was greatly inspired by the popular [Robotlegs](http://robotlegs.org) framework for Actionscript.